-When I teach the Connecting the Dots of the Bible class, one of the things I ask the students to try to do is memorize the books of the New Testament in order.
+When I teach my class, Connecting the Dots of the Bible, one of the things I ask the students to try to do is memorize the books of the New Testament in order.
 People have a hard time memorizing anything.
 Especially as you get older.

-Knowing the books of the New Testament in order helps you to look up Scripture.
+Knowing the books of the New Testament in order helps you to quickly look up Scripture.

 Yes, you could get a Bible that has indexing - the indents with the books of the Bible on it, but this adds $10 to the price of the Bible.